afumchris/aws-bootcamp-cruddur-2023/journal/week6-7.md

 ##### Frontend-react-js

+Go to the AWS Management Console and access AWS ECR (Elastic Container Registry).
+Navigate to the Repositories section to confirm if the images were created successfully and are visible in the registry.

 ### Launching Containers on ECS
 Deploy the containers onto the ECS cluster, utilizing the container images stored in the ECR repository.